Skip to content

 MethodDescription

-getObject(id)Get object data, or undefined if not found
+getObject(location)Get the object, or undefined if not found

 findObjects(options)Find objects using filters and/or natural language (see below)

-createObject(options)Create a new object.
+createObject(collection, body, options?)Create a new object.
 Returns { object, message }

-deleteObjects(ids)Delete objects by ID
+deleteObjects(locations)Delete objects by location

-createObject / updateObject
+createObject / updateObject / moveObject

-// Create with literal data
+// Create with an auto-generated basename

-await channel.createObject({ data: { title: 'Hello', status: 'draft' } })
+await channel.createObject('article', { title: 'Hello', status: 'draft' })

 // Use {{placeholders}} for AI-generated content

-await channel.createObject({ data: { headline: '{{catchy headline about coffee}}' } })
+await channel.createObject('article', { headline: '{{catchy headline about coffee}}' })

 // Update fields directly

-await channel.updateObject(id, { data: { status: 'published' } })
+await channel.updateObject(location, { data: { status: 'published' } })

 // Update via AI instruction